-I watched her through the half-light doors of the meeting, catching snippets of “reparations” and “brutality” and “mass incarceration” through the cracked doors, waiting to return without disturbing worship.
-Clearly as folks shifted in their seats many were already disturbed.
+As I returned, I watched her through the half-light doors of the meeting, catching snippets of “reparations” and “brutality” and “mass incarceration” through the cracked doors, waiting to reenter without disturbing worship.
+Folks shifted in their seats and many were already disturbed.
 Eventually a Friend stood and asked that the speaker allow for some silence to consider her message.
 She broke into song, spoke a practiced “don’t silence me” line and sat.
 I returned to my seat and mulled what I’d only half heard.
 I was bugged by the break in norms, but sometimes we can use a shaking up in meeting.
 I agreed with parts of her message, but the delivery was rambling.
-At the end of meeting she confirmed “her mission”, spoke briefly with supporters and was gone.
+At the end of meeting she confirmed “her mission,” spoke briefly with supporters and was gone.

 Missing most of the actual message, my churning emotions about policing, racism and my own privilege lead to my grandfathers:

 I ask myself: Didn’t all three of these people believe they were being of service?
-Their methods differed, but it seems to me the self-styled prophet, the white man and his burden, and the tight-lipped officer all wanted to make things better.
-What I wonder is whether their service could have been better served in a broader community, a beloved community.
+Their methods differed, but it seems to me the self-styled agitator in meeting, the white man and his burden, and the tight-lipped officer all wanted to make things better.
+What I wonder is whether their service could have been better put to use in a broader community, a beloved community.
+It seems like accountability was missing in all their examples, that accountability white folks are regularly reluctant to give up.
 If you bring a message to worship meant to change things, can you really expect anything if you leave right away?
 If you followed orders you regret, can you heal or be accountable without telling anyone what happened?
 If you wanted to transform pain and violence, can you succeed without accountability to those you “serve”?